Ilus (son of Tros): Palladium

 Then Ilus prayed to Zeus that a sign might be shown to him, and at once he saw the Palladium fallen from heaven and lying before his tent.
-This wooden statue was three cubits high, its feet joined together; in its right hand it held a spear aloft, and in the other hand a distaff and spindle.
+This wooden statue was three cubits high, its feet joined; in its right hand it held a spear aloft, and in the other hand a distaff and spindle.
 But Ilus was immediately blinded, since the Palladium was not to be looked upon by any man.
 Later on, when he had made offerings to the goddess Athena, he recovered his sight.
 Grateful for this sign, Ilus decided to give this image a place of honor in the temple as a clear sign of Zeus's consent to the construction of the city.
 This is how Ilus first laid foundations to the city that would later become famous under the name Troy.

 According to Dictys Cretensis, the image fell from heaven at the time when Ilus was building the temple of Athena; the structure was nearly completed, but the roof was not yet on, so the Palladium dropped straight into its proper place in the sacred edifice.
 Clement of Alexandria mentioned a strange opinion that the Palladium "was made out of the bones of Pelops, just as the Olympian (image of Zeus was made) out of other bones of an Indian beast," that is, out of ivory.